AI-Collaboratory/Scribe/doc/setup_city.md

 You can check the status of the transcribing/verifying at:
 - http://[EC2_URL]:3000/admin

 Of course, your username need to be an admin account.
-Once you log into the admin page, you can see the progress, and users' contributions.
+Once you log into the admin page, you can see the progress and users' contributions.

 If you are not an admin, go to the terminal and get into the Rails terminal.
 ```